Help your teen learn about money

 Short for Federal Insurance Contributions Act, FICA is the US federal payroll tax.

 It might appear as 2 deductions from your check, including 6.2% for Social Security and 1.45% for Medicare.
 These are government programs that most workers pay into.

-Your net pay, also called your "take home pay," is what you get AFTER any deductions were taken out.
+- Your pay, also called your "take home pay," is what you get AFTER any deductions were taken out.

 "I love taxes!" said no one ever.
 But once you start making your own money—whether by working or investing—you need to know what you're expected to pay.

-So talk to a parent or guardian for help.
-They might even need to talk to a tax advisor or financial professional … because taxes, amirite?
+So talk to someone you trust, or even a tax advisor or financial professional ... because taxes, amirite?